How to Rent Your Home for Movies

 This is what the back of our living room looked like on the first day of filming.
 I am pretty sure this was where the Director of Photography hung out.
 Yikes!

 Look whose chair I found!
-It was sitting right outside of my craft room.
+It was sitting right outside of my downstairs office.

 Raising Helen